 Providence Academy allows for an 18:1 student teacher ratio in elementary grade levels.
-A ratio of 20:1 is permitted in middle school grades, and a ratio of 24:1 is permitted in high school grade levels according to NAUMS® guidelines.
+A ratio of 20:1 is permitted in middle school grades, and a ratio of 24:1 is permitted in high school grade levels according to NAUMS[®] guidelines.
+Many factors are taken into consideration when placing students in classes.
+Parent requests for specific teachers are discouraged.